Updated February 2020

 The Aspire Tigon is another example of a product which is designed to suit both Mouth-to-Lung and Direct-to-Lung vaping.
 With the 1.20 Ω resistance coil the device is best used for MTL, but swap to the included 0.4 Ω resistance coil and you instantly get to enjoy a DL experience.

 If you’re looking for something which is very easy to use and looks and feels like a cigarette, the Halo Cigalike Bundle may be more appropriate for you.
-Alternatively, if you need a stronger nicotine hit check out the Hexa Vape 2, which comes with pre-filled pods and a combination of nicotine salts and regular e-liquid.
+Alternatively, if you need a stronger nicotine hit check out the Hexa Vape 2 (soon to be replaced by the Hexa Pro and Hexa Mini kits), which comes with pre-filled pods and a combination of nicotine salts and regular e-liquid.

 There are also pod mods to consider.
 Some pods mods are designed only for DL or RDL vaping.
 However, an increasing number can also be used for MTL vaping.
 At the time of writing, the Innokin Kroma Z is the best option for vapers who mostly MTL inhale.